oeyoews/tw5/README.md

 ### service

-sudo cp tw5.service /etc/systemd/system/
+* sudo cp tw5.service /etc/systemd/system/
-systemctl daemon-reload
+* systemctl daemon-reload
+* systemctl start xxx.service
+* systemctl enable xxx.service

 > if use service, to kill it, and it will start automaticaly instantly